posit-dev/rsconnect-python/README.md

 If you deploy a file again to the same server, `rsconnect` will update the previous deployment.
-This means that you can keep running `rsconnect deploy notebook my-notebook.ipynb` as you develop new versions of your notebook or other Python content.
+This means that you can keep running `rsconnect deploy notebook my-notebook.ipynb` as you develop new versions of your notebook.
+The same applies to other Python content types.

 #### Forcing a New Deployment